Be Prepared at the Polls

 Save the Election Protection Hotline in Your Phone: 1-866-OUR-VOTE

-Save the Election Protection Hotline at 866-OUR-VOTE in your phone’s contacts under a name you’ll remember.
-Call the Hotline with any voting-related question or if you run into any problems at the polls.
-The team of volunteer lawyers will answer your questions and record any issues so voting rights organizations can track and address trouble areas.
+Save the Election Protection Hotline at 1-866-OUR-VOTE (1-866-687-8683) in your phone’s contacts under a name you’ll remember.
+Call the hotline with any voting-related questions or if you run into any problems at the polls.
+The volunteer lawyers will answer your questions and will track and record where issues are happening.

 What Should I Wear to Vote?

 Most states ban electioneering/campaigning within a certain radius of the polling location.
-In many cases, that means you can’t wear anything that is explicitly for/against a candidate, campaign, or political party.
+In many cases, you can’t wear anything explicitly for/against a candidate, campaign, or political party.
 That includes shirts, bags, pins, and hats.
-General pro-voting messaging is totally acceptable so feel free to sport your Rock the Vote swag!
+General pro-voting messaging is acceptable, so feel free to sport your Rock the Vote swag!

 After you vote, put on your “I Voted” Sticker and wear it proudly!